Claims handling process

 - after a potential favourable claims decision, the claims handling will commence.

-The average handling time from the receipt of a notice of injury to the first claims decision is about 7.5 months.
-Approximately half of the notices of injury are resolved within about seven months and more than 90 per cent within one year of the receipt of the notice of injury.
+The average handling time from the receipt of a notice of injury to the first claims decision is about 8 months.
+Half of the notices of injury are resolved within 7,8en months and more than 90 per cent within one year of the receipt of the notice of injury.
 The most time-consuming parts of the claims handling process are the collection and careful examination of the necessary information, reports and statements in order to prepare the claims decision.

 For further information about the processing of the notice of injury, read the pairs of questions and answers provided on our website.